There are additional links at the bottom of this post which are not mentioned on the audio.

 Naw, he didn’t make us do it.
 We do 99% of that stuff ourselves and just hope to blame someone else when it comes time to fess up.
 And coming full circle, this is where we try to make satan our scapegoat.

 If His words were in red as they are in many bibles when Jesus speaks, we would pay more attention and show more reverence to them.
 In fact, I have a wonderful little Bible that does have the words of our Father in red.
 I use it as a reference to remind me of the importance of these words.
 I’m going to put in a photo of it below, opened to today’s readings.
-You can order one here.* I just got the least expensive one as I use it only for reference.
+I just got the least expensive one as I use it only for reference.
+See if Amazon still has some in stock by clicking here.
+You can also try here.

 This is part of today’s readings.
 When YHWH is speaking, the words are in red.